Performance Management at UTC

-First, Supervisors should ask employees to complete a self-evaluation of the employee's performance.
+Supervisors should ask employees to complete a self-evaluation of the employee's performance.
 The Staff Self Evaluation Form may be used for this purpose.
 In addition to this supplemental form option, the Peer 360-Degree Review Form may be used to obtain the perspective of the employee’s performance from a supervisor, peer, or subordinate (or all three!).

 The Staff Performance Report and Development Proposal Form may also be used in lieu of or in addition to the Staff Self Evaluation Form at the supervisor's discretion.
 This form allows the employee to provide a self-report of performance accomplishments during the review period and propose professional development opportunities they would like to pursue during the next review period.

-Second, the supervisor completes the Performance Review Summary Form to provide an evaluation of the employee's performance during the review period with respect to five key performance elements.
+The supervisor completes the Performance Review Summary Form to provide an evaluation of the employee's performance during the review period with respect to five key performance elements.
 For employees with supervisory responsibilities the supplemental Supervisory Addendum Form may be used to evaluate key supervisory performance elements (Planning & Organization, Performance Management, and Control) in addition to the five general performance elements evaluated for all employees.

 To ensure consistency and accuracy, the supervisor should discuss the employee's performance review with his/her immediate supervisor.
 (This provision does not apply to executive-level supervisors who report directly to the Chancellor and Vice Chancellors.)

-Third, the supervisor schedules a meeting with the employee to discuss the written performance review and provides the employee with a copy of the performance review prior to the meeting.
+The supervisor schedules a meeting with the employee to discuss the written performance review and provides the employee with a copy of the performance review prior to the meeting.

-Fourth, the supervisor and employee meet to discuss the employee's performance during the previous calendar year.
+The supervisor and employee meet to discuss the employee's performance during the previous calendar year.
 Such discussion may include job duties, performance standards/expectations, goals/objectives, and professional development plan for the employee.

 The Performance Improvement Plan (PIP) Form must be completed for any employee receiving a summary performance rating of 9 or below and is strongly recommended for an employee receiving a 14 or below.
 The Individual Development Plan (IDP) may be used for any staff member with rating of 10 or above to assist in planning for ongoing professional development opportunities.
 The IDP document may be used as a developmental goal setting tool during each annual performance review meeting or as Performance Coaching tool as developmental needs arise throughout the review period.

-Finally, following the formal annual performance review meeting, the supervisor makes any necessary adjustments to the written Performance Review Summary Form, signs the performance review and presents it to the employee for signature.
+Following the formal annual performance review meeting, the supervisor makes any necessary adjustments to the written Performance Review Summary Form, signs the performance review and presents it to the employee for signature.
 After the employee has signed the performance review, the supervisor submits it to the supervisor's immediate supervisor for review and signature.
 After obtaining all required signatures, the supervisor submits the Performance Review Summary Form with any attachments or supplemental forms that were utilized to Human Resources for review and entry in IRIS and for retention in the employee's personnel file.
 Human Resources will return to the department any Performance Review Summary Form without all required signatures.